syncfusion-content/javascript-docs/js/DropDownList/Filtering.md

 ---
 layout: post
-title: Searching in the DropDownList widget for Syncfusion Essential JS
+title: Searching in JavaScript DropDown List Control | Syncfusion
-description: Description about searching in the DropDownList widget for Syncfusion Essential JS
+description: Learn here all about Searching support in Syncfusion Essential JavaScript DropDown List, its elements, and more.
 platform: js
 control: DropDownList
 documentation: ug